Katherine Chidley: Controversies with Presbyterians

-The Justification of the Independant Churches
+The Justification of the Independent Churches

-Katherine's own views were made public for the first time in October 1641, just less than a year into the Long Parliament, which was Charles I was forced to call because of his disastrous handling of the Scottish Presbyterians, culminating in the Bishops' Wars.
+Katherine's own views were made public for the first time in October 1641, just less than a year into the Long Parliament, which Charles I was forced to call because of his disastrous handling of the Scottish Presbyterians, culminating in the Bishops' Wars.
 Chidley's target was Reasons Against the Independent Government of Particular Congregations, an attack on the Congregational polity by the English Presbyterian controversialist Thomas Edwards.
 The issue was one of great political importance and events were moving generally in the direction Edwards favoured.
 In negotiations between the Parliament and the Scottish Covenanters, the Scots had gradually but relentlessly pressed the case for a Presbyterian reformation of the Church of England and had brought along four ministers specifically to combat the Independents: "to satisfy the minds of many in England who love the way of New England better than that of Presbyteries used in our Church."
 Parliament had temporised, committing only to a reformation of the Church "in due time as shall best conduce to the glory of God and the peace of the Church," but it was clear that there would be a need for serious concessions to the Scots if hostilities broke out between king and Parliament.
 Chidley's response to the situation was The Justification of the Independant Churches of Christ.
 Being an Answer to Mr. Edwards his Booke.
 Edwards had attacked the Independents both for separatism and for what he saw as their unstable and fissiparous structures.
 In particular, he had no confidence in the ability of ordinary people to judge the value of ministers:

 Chidley asked for the reader's indulgence, as she knew she did not have the education and experience of the formidable Edwards: